Blue Prism Takes Intelligent Automation to the Next Level

 FIPS Compliance & Higher Security

-v6.6 is addressing the requirements of governments by making it easier for organizations to be FIPS compliant.
+v6.6 is addressing the requirements of governments by ensuring FIPS compliance.
 FIPS (Federal Information Processing Standards) are a set of standards that describe document processing, encryption algorithms and other information technology standards for use within non-military government agencies and by government contractors and vendors who work with state and government agencies.
 FIPS compliance, along with the availability of Blue Prism as a FedRAMP compliant cloud service on Azure, makes it the ideal solution for government agencies.

 More Productivity